 This is the last stage of the program.
 Throughout the camp, children take on different challenges and discover what they can do.
 These experiences give them a sense of accomplishment and help them feel more confident in themselves.
 On the last day, they give a presentation in English in front of everyone with confidence!

 ※This is the projected program.
 It is subject to change due to the condition of the venue, weather, and unforeseen circumstances.

 Together with group members, participants decide on a group name and make their own group flags.
 Then, they introduce their group to other groups by explaining things such as why they chose their group name.
 Up untill now, we have had a lot of interesting and creative group names such as “Happy Rainbow Samurais”, ” Shining Gold Stars”, “Rainbow Pooh-san”, and others.
 We are very excited anticipating which names will be come up in future camps.

 ② River Crossing

-This is a team-building activity where participants will work together to overcome a challenge together.
-They will come up with their own ideas on how to solve the challenge and try it out for themselves with limited help from camp leaders!
+This is a team-building activity where participants work together to overcome a challenge together.
+They come up with their own ideas on how to solve the challenge and try it out for themselves with limited help from camp leaders!

 ③ Traveling around the World